karnagebitcoin/jumble/IMAGE_PREVIEW_FIX.md

 To test the fix:

 1. Configure AI settings with an OpenRouter API key
-2. Select an image generation model
+2. Select an image generation model (e.g., `google/gemini-2.5-flash-image`)
+3. Configure a media upload service (Blossom or NIP-96)
-3. Type `/image ` in the post editor
+4. Type `/image ` in the post editor
-4. Enter a prompt like "a sunset over mountains"
+5. Enter a prompt like "a sunset over mountains"
-5. Press Enter or click the generate button
+6. Press Enter or click the generate button
-6. ✅ Preview should now display the generated image
+7. ✅ Preview should display the generated image
-7. ✅ Click "Insert Image" or press Enter to insert into post
+8. ✅ Click "Insert Image" or press Enter
+9. ✅ Image uploads to media server with progress bar
+10. ✅ Uploaded URL (not base64) is inserted into post

+## Important Notes

+- **Media Upload Required**: You must have a media upload service configured
+- **Auto WebP Conversion**: Images are automatically converted to WebP format
+- **Blossom/NIP-96**: Works with either upload method
+- **File Size**: Original base64 images are typically 50KB-500KB
+- **Upload Time**: Usually 1-5 seconds depending on image size and server